justlark/lark.gay/content/log/gemini-intro.md

 Gemini is a return to the principles of the early web: a network of documents that link to one another.
-It's private, secure, and lightweight by default—deliberately designed to head off any attempts to expand its scope or complexity.
+It's private, secure, and lightweight by default--deliberately designed to head off any attempts to expand its scope or complexity.

 Instead of massive social media networks controlled by big tech monopolies,